How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 Patients often face a problem of a high degree of skin redundancy following weight loss.
 This may be present in several segments of the body, such as the abdomen, flanks, and thighs.
 Most patients are distressed by the degree of excess abdominal skin, which may cause physical discomfort or functional deficiencies.

-Fleur-de-Lis surgery, a technique specifically designed to address excessive skin laxity, involves the use of horizontal incision and vertical incision that help specialist surgeons to remove significant or excess skin on the upper and lower abdominal areas while improving the contour of the abdomen.
+Fleur-de-Lis surgery, a technique specifically designed to treat excessive skin laxity, involves the use of horizontal incision and vertical incision that help specialist surgeons to remove significant or excess skin on the upper and lower abdominal areas.

-FDL abdominoplasty creates a three-dimensional contouring of the abdomen, rather than just the removal of redundant skin.
+FDL abdominoplasty creates a three-dimensional result in the abdomen, rather than just the removal of redundant skin.
 This is especially important since a person who has undergone massive weight loss often needs great attention to detail.
-This three-dimensional approach goes way beyond mere elimination of redundant skin; it also improves the general body aesthetics.
+This three-dimensional approach goes way beyond mere elimination of redundant skin.

 2. Changes in Skin Quality